-JWoww and Zack Clayton Carpinello Are All Smiles in First Photo Together
+JWoww and Zack Clayton Carpinello Are All Smiles in First Photo as They Hit Up Universal Studios

 Jenni "JWoww" Farley and her new man are Instagram official!

 The 34-year-old Jersey Shore star posted on her Instagram Story on Saturday the first official photo of her and Zack Clayton Carpinello.
 In the pic, a selfie, he is driving the two in a car.
 Both are smiling.
-A source confirmed to E!
-News that Zack is the man seen in the image and said the two are on a trip.

 On a recent episode of her co-star and BFF Nicole "Snooki" Polizzi's podcast It's Happening With Snooki & Joey, JWoww revealed that she is dating a 24-year-old man, who she nicknamed "24."
 E!
 News later confirmed he is Zack, a wrestler from central New York, where the 34-year-old reality star also grew up.